It’s no secret that baking is all about chemistry. Unlike cooking, it isn’t easy to change up the ingredients in recipes.

 How to Substitute Almond Milk in a Recipe

+The most common adjustment is the quantity used.
 If you make the recipe and it doesn’t go well, it means that next time you try to make that same recipe, you will have to alter the amount of almond milk that you add.

-If a recipe calls for something to be done with the milk other than just simple addition, such as heating the milk or thickening the milk, you might need to make sure you pay attention to how almond milk would react differently than cow’s milk would.
+If a recipe calls for something to be done with the milk other than just a simple addition, such as heating the milk or thickening the milk, you might need to make sure you pay attention to how almond milk would react differently than cow’s milk would.

 How to Match Almond Milk to Cow’s Milk

-Regular milk also has naturally occurring sugars that sweeten it slightly.
-Almond milk doesn’t have any sugar on its own.
 To better replicate real cow’s milk in a recipe, you should either add a sweetener to almond milk or purchase already-sweetened almond milk at the store.

-If you can’t buy sweetened almond milk or add sweetener to your unsweetened almond milk, you could try adding more sweetener to the recipe.
 If the recipe calls for sugar, try adding a small amount of extra sugar to it.
 This will work to account for the small amount of sugar that almond milk lacks.

 Color of Finished Baked Goods